 Supine Scap Squeeze

 Lie on your back with your knees bent.
 Squeeze your shoulder blades together like you are trying to pinch a pen between the shoulder blades.
 Your shoulders will move back towards the ground.
-Hold this position for 5 seconds and repeat 20 times.
+Make sure you are not shrugging your shoulders upward towards your ear.
+A useful cue for this is to place your shoulder blades in your back pockets.

 Supine Horizontal Abduction

 Lie on your back with your knees bent.
 Extend your arms up towards the ceiling while holding a resistance band.
 Spread your arms as you pull the band apart.
 Remember to squeeze your shoulder blades together as you did in the first exercise.
 Slowly control your arms back to the starting position – do not let the band pull your arms back together.
-Perform 3 sets of 10 reps.

 Lacrosse Ball Pec Release

 For this, you will use a lacrosse ball or other small firm ball.
 Place the ball in the front of your chest and use the wall to massage the pec region.
-Do this for 1-3 minutes and repeat on the other side.

 Final Notes On Posture

 You have to retrain your brain.
 In this day and age, everything is meant to place us in poor postural positions without us even being aware of it.
 Cell phones are a constant struggle that pull us into forward head posture.
 The seats in our cars may feel comfortable but they push your shoulders forward where we do not want them to be.
-It is up to us to work on our mobility to help counteract everything that is quite literally working against us.
+It is up to us to work on our posture and mobility to help counteract everything that is quite literally working against us.

-Other Posts Related to Posture
+Other Articles Related to Posture

 - Thoracic Mobility Exercises: Unlock Your Body for Pain Relief